Kenneth Branagh: 2000–2010: Established director

 Branagh found commercial and critical failure with Love's Labour's Lost, which paused his directorial career.
 That same year he voiced Miguel in the DreamWorks Animated film The Road to El Dorado (2000) alongside Kevin Kline.
 The film received mixed reviews but has since gained a cult following.
 The following year he acted in the HBO film Conspiracy (2001) portraying SS-Obergruppenführer Reinhard Heydrich.
 The film is a depiction of the Wannsee Conference, where Nazi officials decided on the Final Solution.
 Branagh acted alongside Colin Firth and Stanley Tucci.
 He earned critical acclaim for his performance as well as the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie.

 In 2002, Branagh played A. O. Neville in the drama film Rabbit-Proof Fence and portrayed a humorous role as Professor Gilderoy Lockhart in the film adaptation of J.K.
 Rowling's Harry Potter and the Chamber of Secrets.
 He also portrayed Sir Ernest Shackleton in the Channel 4 television film Shackleton (2002).
-The film is a dramatization of the 1914 Imperial Trans-Antarctic Expedition's battle for survival, for which he was nominated for a BAFTA award and an Emmy.
+The film is a dramatisation of the 1914 Imperial Trans-Antarctic Expedition's battle for survival, for which he was nominated for a BAFTA award and an Emmy.
 That same year Branagh starred at the Crucible Theatre, Sheffield as Richard III.
 In 2003, he starred in the Royal National Theatre's production of David Mamet's Edmond.
 Branagh directed The Play What I Wrote in England in 2001 and directed a Broadway production in 2003.